DavAug/chi/docs/source/getting_started/quick_overview.rst

         + \text{constant},

 where :math:`\log p(\theta )` is the log-prior of the population parameters.
-The posterior distribution :math:`p(\Psi , \theta | \mathcal{D})` suffers
+The posterior distribution :math:`p(\Psi , \theta | \mathcal{D})` is able
-from the same biases as the hierarchical log-likelihood, however because we infer a *distribution* of likely parameters, the data-generating parameters will be captured by the posterior distribution (as long as the prior distribution is appropriate).
+to mitigate the biases of the hierarchical log-likelihood by inferring a distribution of likely parameters.
+This will not remove the biases entirely, but it will make sure that the data-generating parameters are captured by the posterior distribution (as long as the prior choice is appropriate).

 In chi we can define a hierarchical log-posterior using :class:`chi.HierarchicalLogPosterior` which takes a